magnussimonsen/slides/slides_utils.typ

   let center_y_str = if center_y { horizon } else { top }

-  // Get font size - use auto to fallback to state default let font-size = if text-size == auto {
+  // Get font size - use auto to fallback to state default
+  // Note: We access the state by string name to avoid circular imports with slides_core.typ let font-size = if text-size == auto {
     state("focusbox-font-size", 1em).get()
   } else {